wetek-io/Project_3/README.md

 This app will be entirely deployed from a DigitalOcean GPU droplet

-## CI/CD
+## Continuous Integration/Continuous Deployment

 None at the moment.
-Future plans include automation for CI/CD
+Future plans include automation for CI/CD.

 ### Research: